dntoll/1dv600/A3/README.md

 * Manual Test cases with test result (they may fail)
 * Automated unit tests code screenshots, test result screenshots.
 * A short reflection (100 words)

+Note that all the above goes into one readable PDF file.